yocontra/node-gdal-next/ASYNCIO.md

-# A note on async I/O parallelism and the event loop
+# Notes on async I/O parallelism and the event loop

+Common pitfalls to avoid when writing server code

 ## Mixing of synchronous and asynchronous operations